-7. With a 12-month prevalence rate of 6.8%, social anxiety is officially the third most common mental disorder in the US, according to the US National Comorbidity Survey.
+9. With a 12-month prevalence rate of 6.8%, social anxiety is officially the third most common mental disorder in the US.

-The prevalence of social anxiety disorder has taken on very significant proportions.
-Even though many remain skeptical when it comes to the seriousness of this widespread issue, there is no denying the cold, hard facts.
+Even though many remain skeptical when it comes to the seriousness of this widespread issue, there is no denying the cold, hard social anxiety facts.

 For instance, not only does knowing more about social anxiety help better understand those suffering from it, but it also helps raise awareness and improve the outcomes of treatments.

 10. 12.6% of white Americans have a social anxiety disorder.

 When it comes to race, statistics of social anxiety disorder show more whites are affected, with 12.6% of the population.
 The share of affected African Americans and Hispanic Americans are almost equal, with 8.6% and 8.2%, respectively.
 Meanwhile, slightly fewer Asian Americans (5.3%) have it.

 11. Social anxiety affects only 9% of people over the age of 60 and 31.4% of youth between the ages of 13 and 14.